Posted in

 Server version: 11.8.3-MariaDB FreeBSD Ports

 The MariaDB database system and PHP interpreter have been installed correctly.
-Next time we will discuss further configuration of the FreeBSD 14 system.
+Next time we will install the SSL/TSL certificate of the FreeBSD 14 system.

 Click to rate this post!